What exactly is Porteus Kiosk?

-Porteus Kiosk supports nearly 5 thousands of inkjet, laser and thermal printers attached directly to the kiosk with usb, parallel or serial cable or connected through the network.
-Full list of currently suppored models can be find under this link.
+Porteus Kiosk supports nearly 5 thousand inkjet, laser and thermal printers attached directly to the kiosk with usb, parallel or serial cable or connected through the network.
+A full list of currently suppored models can be find under this link.